City Ses'La

-City Ses'La is a South African television sitcom series created and executive produced by Meren Reddy, Luke Rous, and Mandla N. The series was produced by BlackBrain Pictures and Endemol for SABC 1.
+City Ses'La is a South African television sitcom series went on air from 2005-2011.The sitcom series was created and executive produced by Meren Reddy, Luke Rous, and Mandla N. The series was produced by BlackBrain Pictures and Endemol for SABC 1.
 Reddy, Mandla N and Rous also star in the series, alongside Busi Lurayi, Thuli Thabethe, Nkuli Sibeko and Tumi Masemola.
+The series saw a spinoff Ses'Top Laa in 2014.